 - A. Select the left main frame #115-15, one #115-10 vertical rear channel, two #0061 M3x8 socket head bolts and two #0019 M3 hex locknuts.
 Orientate the frame and vertical channel as shown and install two M3x8 socket head bolts and lock nuts as shown. - B. Select the #0862-1 gold bellcrank stand-off and one #0063 M3x10 socket head bolt.
 Apply Loctite and insert the bolt from inside the vertical channel through the fourth hole from the bottom.
-Hold

-- the bolt in place by inserting an M2.5 Allen tool directly through the vertical channel into the socket head.
+Hold the bolt in place by inserting an M2.5 Allen tool directly through the vertical channel into the socket head.
 Install the #0862-1 gold bellcrank stand-off from the outside of the left frame onto the exposed bolt.
 Tighten moderately. - C. Select one #0169 bellcrank pivot stud (black), one #0003 M3 flat washer and one #0019 M3 lock nut.
 Note the position for the pivot stud outside the frame.
-Install the pivot stud with washer and nut on the inside and tighten moderately. - D. Select the #115-46A right side secondary clutch plate, one #115-12 vertical front channel, one #0061 M3x8 socket bolt, one #0063 M3x10 socket bolt and one #0019 M3 locknut.
+Install the pivot stud with washer and nut on the inside and tighten moderately.

+- D. Select the #119-118 (or #119-120) right side secondary clutch plate, one #115-12 vertical front channel, one #0061 M3x8 socket bolt, one #0063 M3x10 socket bolt and one #0019 M3 locknut.
 Note the orientation and position for the secondary plate and the vertical channel.
 Install the #0063 bolt through the front lower hole in the secondary plate, through the upper frame hole as shown (fifth hole up from the bottom in the location for the channel shown) and into the pem nut in the upper end of the channel (#115-12).
 The open side of the channel faces forward.
 Temporarily / lightly tighten the bolt so the channel can be aligned at the bottom.
 Align all holes and install one #0061 socket bolt with one #0019 locknut into the hole, fourth up from the bottom.
 Tighten the bolt and nut securely. - E. Select the #0874-1 swashplate anti-rotation post and two #0032 M2.9x9.5 Phillips tapping screws.

-Note the correct location and install the anti-rotation post inside the main frame with the two screws. - F. Select the #115-18 lower main shaft bearing block and two #0061 M3x8socket head bolts.
-Note the position for the block and the orientation (full diameter of the bearing facing up).
-Install it using Loctite and the two #0061 bolts. - G. Select one #115-16 front transmission block, one #0063 M3x10 socket head bolt and one #0061-1 M3x6 socket head bolt.
+Note the correct location and install the anti-rotation post inside the main frame with the two screws. - F. Select two #115-18 lower main shaft bearing block, one #0063 M3x10 socket bolt and three #0061 M3x8socket head bolts.
+Note the position for the blocks and the orientation (full diameter of the bearing facing up on the upper block, lower block bearing facing downward).
+Install it using Loctite with the two #0061 bolts in the upper block and one each of #0061 & #0063 in the lower block. - G. Select one #115-16 front transmission block, one #0063 M3x10 socket head bolt and one #0061-1 M3x6 socket head bolt.
 Note the position and orientation of the block (bearing side facing rearward and "double threaded hole side" facing the left main frame.
 Apply Loctite and install one #0063 M3x10 bolt through the frame into the uppermost bearing block threaded hole.
 Repeat the same steps for the #0060-1 M3x6 bolt into the lower hole.
-The precision holes and part will assure a correctly aligned block but should you wish to check it, insert one of the following between the main shaft block and front transmission block: a standard hexagonal pencil, a standard "Papermate" pen, any 7.5mm diameter shaft or the #106-41 canopy stand-off from Bag 4B (only partial depth insertion is possible with this part as a tool).
+The precision holes and part will assure a correctly aligned block but should you wish to check it, insert one of the following between the main shaft block and front transmission block: a standard hexagonal pencil, a standard "Papermate" pen, any 7.5mm diameter.

-Refer to drawing# 2B. (next page)
+Refer to drawing# 2B

-H. Select three #115-20 M5x20 hex spacers and two #0061 M3x8 and one #0063 M3x10 socket head bolts.
+H. Select two #115-20 M5x20 hex spacers and two #0061 M3x8 socket head bolts.
 Note the positions for each and install with Loctite on the inside surface of the left main frame.
-Before tightening the middle positioned spacer bolt #0063, check to ensure that the upper plate holes for the clutch bell bearing block align with the corresponding frame holes.
-M3 bolts may be inserted to help alignment.
 The #0063 bolt in the front of the secondary plate from section D may be tightened at this time.
 Use Loctite.